Kimberly Smith, Analyst, health care and biotechnology

 Investment considerationsWhile the human toll is devastating, businesses are responding.
 Many recent top-performing stocks represent companies that are creating tests as well as the suppliers to those companies.
 They should continue to benefit as the number of diagnostic tests conducted globally will be sustainably higher than in the past.
 We should also see increased spending on medical research, particularly in the area of infectious diseases.
 This will be beneficial for life sciences companies.

-Companies that we believe will be negatively affected are those with leverage and those with elective procedure risk, which refers to the cancellations of procedures that are not considered critical.
+Companies that will be negatively affected are those with leverage and those with elective procedure risk, which refers to the cancellations of procedures that are not considered critical.
 Since we have entered a recessionary environment, this risk could be with us for some time.
-In our opinion, the most vulnerable are hospitals, which operate with financial leverage and will be under significant pricing pressure.
+Most vulnerable are hospitals, which operate with financial leverage and will be under significant pricing pressure.